 Most normal people can look at a problem of moderate complexity and come to the same conclusion.
 The schizophrenic will come to a different, completely irrational conclusion, and if you don’t agree with them YOU must be crazy, because to them it is so obvious.
 For Example:

 Three plus seven is 18 and I can prove it by counting the clouds outside.
 If you can’t see that than you are either an effing idiot or a liar.

-So, and think about this for a moment, for mentally ill people such as Jarrod Loughner who perpetrated the Gabby Giffords shooting in Arizona, in his schizophrenic mind he had to shoot Giffords and her party because reason demanded it.
+The unfortunate truth is that for those so affected such as Jarrod Loughner, who perpetrated the Gabby Giffords shooting in Arizona, in his schizophrenic mind he had to shoot Giffords and her party because reason demanded it.